FAgyx/CalvisionDaq/README.md

 Executables will be in `build/src/CalvisionDaq/exec`.
 The current executables are:

  - `calibrate`: Downloads and saves the digitizer's calibration files.
- - `readout`: Multithreaded readout of raw digitizer data.
+ - `dual\_readout`: Multithreaded readout of raw digitizer data.
 Very fast if events are at risk of being dropped.

- - `decode`: Decodes a raw digitizer data file into a root tree.
-Follows in real time the raw digitizer output.
-    Because it's continuously following the raw data file, type `q<Enter>` to quit the decoding (handled asynchronously, so can be typed at any time).
- - 'read\_and\_decode`: Reads and decodes the digitizer.
-Slower than readout/decode, and not tested yet.
+Executables will also be copied to $HOME/local_install after running make install.
+CalvisionGUI will call corresponding executables with necessary arguments when needed.
+You do not need to manually run these executables in command line.